kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. The normal CSF protein content is 20–45 mg/L
 	E. The normal CSF glucose range is 50–100 mg/dL

-#### Answer: B. Circulating CSF is absorbed into the lymphatic circulation through the cranial arachnoid granulations and spinal arachnoid villi - ?
+#### Answer: B. Circulating CSF is absorbed into the lymphatic circulation through the cranial arachnoid granulations and spinal arachnoid villi - *FALSE* = E. The normal CSF glucose range is 50–100 mg/dL - TRUE
+- CSF leak may occur from the nose (rhinorrhoea), the external auditory canal (otorrhoea) or a traumatic or surgical defect in the skull or spine.
+The fluid leak is a result of meningeal dural and arachnoid laceration with fistula formation.
+Blunt trauma is the most common cause.
+Normal adult subarachnoid fluid has a circulating volume of 90–150ml.
+About 500ml CSF is produced daily, primarily from the ventricular choroid plexus.
+Circulating CSF is absorbed into the venous circulation, mainly through the cranial arachnoid granulations and spinal arachnoid villi.
+Normal CSF pressure is 100–200mmH2o.
+The normal CSF protein content is 20–45mg/dl and the normal CSF glucose range 50–100mg/dl, which is 60% of the measured serum glucose value.
+However, nasal mucous secretions and tears also have detectable glucose content.
+Therefore, tests used to identify CSF by its glucose content are often false positive (in 45–75% of cases).
+The absence of glucose tends to exclude CSF as the leaking fluid.
+The enzyme β2-transferrin is present in CSF and perilymph but not in sinonasal mucus secretions and tears.
+This feature is the basis for a specific test for CSF based on immunoelectrophoresis.

 ### Q2.113
 A 45-yo woman developed position-sensitive vertigo accompanied by nausea, vomiting and malaise after a recent viral infection of the vestibular labyrinth, which would resolve after a few days.
 Which of the following statements about the _vestibular labyrinth_ is true?